 “I wouldn’t want that extra layer in the summertime,” Berkus adds.
 “People come in and they have lotion on them and bug spray, and you don’t want to be sitting on anything unnecessary, but at this time of year, when it’s just a little bit crisper in the air, it feels right,” he said.

 Creating a luxe new look each season doesn’t have to be costly by any means, Berkus explains.
 “It’s an opportunity to change the color of your hand towels to something a little bit richer and deeper to mix in with the white, off-white, or pale gray that you have,” he said.
 “Change the hardware on the chest of drawers that you have in your bedroom (or are using as a console in the dining room) to something that has agate or bronze, or something that feels very handmade.”

-One thing Berkus says he’s really into right now is perforated metal.
+One thing Berkus says he’s really into right now is metal, in particular, perforated metal.
 “I think it feels really modern,” he said.
 “I based mine on the designs of Mathieu Matégot, an industrial French designer in the 1950s.
-I did a lamp for Target that’s a square out of perforated brass that’s reminiscent of his body of work, and it just feels right right now.
+I did a lamp for Target (that has since sold out) that’s a square out of perforated brass that’s reminiscent of his body of work, and right now, it just feels right.
 I can see a pair of those on a console in a living room or one in the corner of the kitchen counter.
 Throw some African beads over the neck of it in black and white or in coral.”